 “My cholesterol levels were always over 300 mg/dL and my bad cholesterol levels were also high.
 Of the three blockages, one was major, and doctors did an angioplasty to remove that blockade.
 I have been put on medication for the remaining two.
 I was lucky that my friends did not waste any time in taking me to the hospital,” Jerome narrates.

-Doctors told Jerome that two factors were responsible for his cardiac ordeal – high density lipoprotein (HDL) cholesterol and unhealthy triglyceride levels.
-This exactly is the reason why low density lipoprotein (LDL) cholesterol became infamous as bad cholesterol.
+Doctors told Jerome that two factors were responsible for his cardiac ordeal – high level of low density lipoprotein (LDL) cholesterol and unhealthy triglyceride levels.
 Experts point out that LDL cholesterol is the main agent responsible for atherogenic plaque formation that blocks blood flow to vital organs, including brain and heart, causing heart attacks and strokes.
+This exactly is the reason why LDL cholesterol is often referred to as bad cholesterol.

 “LDL cholesterol gets deposited in arteries in our body and compromises blood circulation to the affected parts including the heart, brain, kidney and the peripheral vascular system.
 It is one of the main reasons for heart attacks and strokes,” says Prof Dr Vitull K Gupta, teaching faculty member at All India Institute of Medical Sciences (AIIMS), Bhatinda, and consultant physician at Kishori Ram Hospital and Diabetes Care Centre, Bhatinda, Punjab, India.